 I hope you are all well.

-Here is where you will find the History and Geography lessons for all Year groups.
+Here is where you will find the History and Geography lessons for all year groups.

+Year 5 and 6 are on History.
+Year 5 are continuing with 'The Impact of War', Year 6 are on 'Mayan Civilisation'.
 To keep up your Geography - go onto Toporopa which we have used at school and see if you can still do the challenges.

 If you have your History/ Geography book - great - if not, just use paper and collect any work into a folder if possible.